 3. Knight Forks – Can you fork with a Knight?

-The Knight fork is arguably the best fork move in chess. because of the unique ability to knight has with its movement it is able to get in and out of attacking positions like the fork with ease whilst gaining enemy material.
-Do not underestimate the power of the knight fork in chess.
+The Knight fork is arguably the best fork move in chess.
+Because of the unique ability the knight has with its movement, it is able to get in and out of attacking positions like the fork with ease, whilst gaining enemy material.
+Do not underestimate the power of the knight fork in unbeatable chess stratagies.

 4. Bishop Forks – Can you fork with a Bishop?